ytjohn/yourtech-us/_posts/2017-05-06-things-are-in-a-state-of-flux.md

 permalink: https://www.yourtech.us/?p=5
 published: true
 ---
+UPDATE: Content has been re-added, but the published date information is still being corrected.

 I am migrating the site to a new server and from mezzanine to wordpress.

 There's always a few thins to work out, and I should be able to restore the content sometime this weekend.